6 months full time

 After completing this course, you’ll be qualified to work in a range of positions across the marketing and communications industry.
 You might work as a marketing assistant, a public relations officer, a customer service officer, marketing administrator or in an entry-level position at an advertising agency.
 Further study could lead to management roles in marketing across a range of industries.

 A variety of engaging and practical assessment methods are used to enable you to demonstrate competency.
-These include classroom testing, written assignments, individual and group presentations, case studies and practical placements in the workplace
+These include tests, written assignments, individual and group presentations and case studies.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |BSBMKG433||Undertake marketing activities||Core||50|